 Without the Red List, many animals or plants would have disappeared from the face of the earth without anyone even noticing.

 The Red List is a rich source of information on various species, including their habitats, distribution, and the speed of decline in recent years.
-It also covers the remaining individuals’ population, their ecological requirements, and the chances they might vanish completely over the next 100 years.
+It also covers the remaining individuals’ population, their ecological requirements, and the chances they might vanish over the next 100 years.

 The Red List consists of various categories.
-There are categories for extinct, threatened, and for lower risk.
+There are categories for extinct, threatened, and lower risk.
 The species are further classified based on their population, geographical distribution, rate of decline, and distribution disintegration.

 What Are The Groups On The IUCN Red List?